 Option 1: Send them to Engaged Online

 Engaged is now available as a fully online course.
-With all the same content, as well as activities, time locks and quizzes to ensure couples’ learning, the course can be taken through self-direction.
-There is also the option of involving a parish mentor couple who meet with the engaged couple throughout the progress of their course, using the discussion guide provided.
+With the same dynamic content and activities as the face-to-face curriculum, the online version includes time locks and quizzes to ensure couples’ learning.
+There is also the option for you or a parish mentor couple to accompany the engaged couple by meeting with the engaged couple throughout as they progress through their course, using the discussion guides provided.